 Over time the harshest measures were eased but the Beta Israel were essentially internal exiles in Ethiopia.
 Nonetheless they secretly maintained many of their religious traditions and continued to survive state and societal persecution.

 In the early 1980s the Israeli government and religious leaders recognized the Beta Israel as Jews.
-Beginning on November 21, 1984, the Israel government organized military airlifts to transfer the Beta Israel from Ethiopia to Israel.
+Beginning on November 21, 1984, the Israeli government organized military airlifts to transfer the Beta Israel from Ethiopia to Israel.
 From 1984 to 1991 Operations Moses, Joshua, and Solomon, as the three airlifts were called, relocated over 20,000 Ethiopian Jews.
 Despite this highly publicized rescue effort an estimated 25,000 Beta Israel currently live in Ethiopia.

 Stuart Munro-Hay, Ethiopia,The Unknown Land: A Cultural and Historical Guide (London and New York: St. Martin’s Press, 2002); Chris Poutry and Eugene Rosenfeld, Historical Dictionary of Ethiopia and Eritrea (Metuchen, N.J., & London: Scarecrow Press, 1994); James Quirin, The Evolution of the Ethiopian Jews (Philadelphia: University of Pennsylvania Press, 1992).